EHaan-CF-Projects/lab-09-back-end/README.md

 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

 ## Architecture
-JavaScript, various APIs, SQL
+JavaScript, various APIs, SQL, Postman

+## Feature Log
+Number and name of feature: Feature 1: Retrieve Meetup Info Estimate of time needed to complete: 1 hr
+Start time: 10:30am
+Finish time: 12:00pm
+Actual time needed to complete: 1.5 hrs

 ## Change Log
-Number and name of feature: Feature 1: Retrieve Meetup Info

-Estimate of time needed to complete:

-Start time:

-Finish time:

-##Actual time needed to complete:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.
+12-18-2018 12:00pm - Meetups module is running.
+Will search database first, then grab API to fill the database.

 ## Credits and Collaborations